ransomsec/ransomsec.github.io/_posts/2023-08-04-the-rce-file.md

    your curiosity and passion for hacking lead you to uncover the secrets hidden within the code.
 Happy hacking! 🚀

-And lastly, I would like to thanks my bhai [RemonSec][remonsec]{:target="_blank"} for the tremendous support provided during that challenging situation. ;)
+And lastly, I would like to thank my bhai [RemonSec][remonsec]{:target="_blank"} for the tremendous support provided during that challenging situation. ;)